The whole journey, mapped in ten stages.

 Common questions.

 No. Most people stop when they have enough to make the next decision.
-The Free Sprint covers the first four stages.
+The Free Sprint covers the first five stages, first-pass.
 You only go further if the output earns it.

 Is this only for hardware?